 The last city on my Ireland road trip itinerary is Dublin.
 You can’t visit Ireland without a stop in the country’s lively capital city, right?
 While in Dublin my base will be the luxe 5 star Westbury Hotel.
 The centrally located hotel will be an amazing place to experience everything Dublin has to offer, including Dublin Castle, Trinity College and Temple Bar.
 (I’m also planning on hitting up the Guinness Storehouse Tour and the Jameson Distillery… of course).

 Are you planning a trip to Ireland?
 You can find great Ireland deals and book your hotel room, apartment or B&B here.
 (And, most bookings can be cancelled for free)!

 What do you think of my Ireland road trip itinerary?
 Have you been to Ireland?
 If not, would you like to visit?

 If you enjoyed this post, let me know in the comments section or by sharing it with the social media links.
 You can also follow Flirting with the Globe on Facebook, Twitter, Pinterest and Instagram if you’re not already!

 Some of the links in this post are affiliate links, meaning if you choose to make a purchase through them I earn a small percentage at no extra cost to you.
 I appreciate your support to keep this site up and running!
+You can find FWTG’s full disclosure policy here.
 CC Photo Credits from Flickr: Bath on Avon by Scott Jungling; Ireland023 by RBarrison; Cliffs Near Dun Beag by NealeA; Skellig Michael by ash_crow; Waterville and Ballinskelligs Bay by Stefan Jurgensen; Kinsale Boats 4 by Rich Renomeron; Usher’s Quay, Dublin by Giuseppe.